Pinellas County Criminal Defense

 Theft of Utilities

-Theft of Electricity • Theft of Water • Theft of Cable
+Theft of Electricity, Theft of Water, Theft of Cable

 Getting Back at the Utility Company

-electric meterOver the years, consumers have taken a negative view toward utility companies’ efforts to increase their corporate profits.
+Over the years, consumers have taken a negative view toward utility companies’ efforts to increase their corporate profits.
 Their monopoly is often perceived as responsible for unreasonable rates and arbitrary fee increases.
 After all, no one has any great love for the phone company, the electric company, the water company or cable man.
-This unsympathetic attitude often leads individuals to attempt to circumvent billings for various utility services.
-This is accomplished by unlawful methods or devices in an effort to defraud or cheat the utility company.
+This unsympathetic attitude often leads to a theft of utilities.
+Individuals accomplish this by circumventing billings for their various utility services.
+They accomplish this by unlawful methods or devices in an effort to defraud or cheat the utility company.

 Isn’t Theft of Utilities Just a Misdemeanor?

+Yes.
+But a theft of utilities charge must be taken seriously.
 Although a theft of utilities charge may be prosecuted as a misdemeanor, it is still a “criminal offense” that will remain on your record for the rest of your life if you are convicted.
+In addition, because it is a criminal theft offense, there are several long-term ramifications that occur upon conviction.

 Penalties for Theft of Utilities Offenses